-The Component is authorized to designate procuring activity advocates for competition subject to OCPO review and concurrence.
-Designation memoranda should be forwarded to the DHS Advocate for Competition through the Component HCA.
-In order to qualify as a procuring activity advocate for competition, an individual must have a thorough knowledge of the Federal acquisition system; not be assigned any duties or responsibilities that are inconsistent with FAR 6.501; and have access to functional specialists in areas such as contracting, engineering, legal, security, and utilization of small business concerns, as may be necessary to effectively carry out his/her competition advocacy duties and responsibilities.
+The Component is authorized to designate a Procuring Activity Advocate for Competition (PAAC) and, if applicable, an Alternate(s) Procuring Activity Advocate for Competition (APAAC) subject to OCPO review and concurrence.
+Designation memoranda shall be forwarded to the Departmental Advocate for Competition through the Component HCA using the required template entitled "Designation Memorandum for Procuring Activity Advocate for Competition Template" located at Appendix F. When a Component has determined that it is necessary for the PAAC and APAAC(s) to be active at the same time, the designation memoranda shall identify the specific areas of responsibility for each (e.g., geographic region, operational division, approval thresholds, etc.).
+In order to qualify as a PAAC or APAAC, an individual must have a thorough knowledge of the Federal acquisition system; not be assigned any duties or responsibilities that are inconsistent with FAR 6.501; and have access to functional specialists in areas such as contracting, engineering, legal, security, and utilization of small business concerns, as may be necessary to effectively carry out his/her competition advocacy duties and responsibilities.